Slovak Republic (1939–1945): Occupations

-At the end of the war, Vojtech Tuka suffered a stroke which confined him to a wheelchair; he emigrated together with his wife, nursing attendants, and personal doctor to Austria, where he was arrested by Allied troops following the capitulation of Germany and handed over to the officials of the renewed Czechoslovakia.
+At the end of the war, Vojtech Tuka suffered a stroke which led him to use a wheelchair; he emigrated together with his wife, nursing attendants, and personal doctor to Austria, where he was arrested by Allied troops following the capitulation of Germany and handed over to the officials of the renewed Czechoslovakia.
 Following a brief trial, Vojtech Tuka was executed by hanging on 20 August 1946.

 Jozef Tiso was sentenced to death, deprivation of his civil rights, and confiscation of all of his property.
 Tiso appealed to the Czechoslovak president Edvard Beneš and expected a reprieve; his prosecutor had recommended clemency.
 However, no reprieve was forthcoming.
 Wearing his clerical outfit, Tiso was hanged in Bratislava on 18 April 1947.
 The Czechoslovak government buried him secretly to avoid having his grave become a shrine, but far-right followers of Tiso soon identified the grave in the St Martin cemetery in Bratislava as his.
 Decades later, after a DNA test in April 2008 that confirmed it, the body of Tiso was exhumed and buried in St Emmeram's Cathedral in Nitra, in accordance with canon law.

 Legacy

 Some Slovak nationalists, such as the People's Party Our Slovakia, celebrate March 14 as the anniversary of Slovak independence.
-However, January 1 (the date of the Velvet Divorce) is the official independence day of modern Slovak Republic.
+However, January 1 (the date of the Velvet Divorce) is the official independence day of the modern Slovak Republic.
 The issue of March 14 commemorations divided the Christian Democratic Movement in the early 1990s.

 Members of the far-right in admiration of Tiso created a memorial grave in Martin cemetery in October of 2008 to commemorate Tiso.
 It has since been used as an occasional gathering place for many far-right groups, including the People's Party Our Slovakia.
 Ultranationalist propaganda proclaims Tiso as a "martyr" who "sacrificed his life for his belief and nation" and so tries to paint him as an innocent victim of communism and a saint.

 In popular culture

 Film

-The Shop on Main Street is a 1965 Czechoslovakian film about the Aryanization program during World War II in the Slovak Republic.
+The Shop on Main Street is a 1965 Czechoslovak film about the Aryanization program during World War II in the Slovak Republic.

 The film won the 1965 Academy Award for Best Foreign Language Film, and actress Ida Kamińska was nominated one year later for Best Actress in a Leading Role.
 It was entered into the 1965 Cannes Film Festival.

 Television

-In 2018, Slovak public broadcaster RTVS in the television poll The Greatest Slovak (spin-off of British television series 100 Greatest Britons), nominated Jozef Tiso, president of the wartime Slovak Republic, as one of the contenders for the title of the ‘Greatest Slovak’.
+In 2018, Slovak public broadcaster RTVS in the television poll The Greatest Slovak (spin-off of British television series 100 Greatest Britons), nominated Jozef Tiso, president of the wartime Slovak Republic, as one of the contenders for the title of the "Greatest Slovak".
 After criticism RTVS excluded Jozef Tiso.